temporalio/documentation/docs/content/what-is-the-temporal-server.md

 The Temporal Server is a highly scalable multi-tenant system that is capable of tracking the state of millions to billions of Workflows Executions concurrently.

-An instance of the Temporal Server is a group of individually scalable services.
+An instance of the Temporal Server is called a Cluster, and it consists of four services and a database.

+<CenteredImage
+imagePath="/diagrams/temporal-server-cluster.svg"
+imageSize="50"
+title="The Temporal Server (Cluster)"
+/>

-These processes can run independently or be grouped together into shared processes on one or more physical or virtual machines.
+The four processes can run independently or be grouped together into shared processes on one or more physical or virtual machines.
-For live (production) environments we recommend that each service is running independently, as they have different scale out requirements and troubleshooting becomes easier.
+For live (production) environments we recommend that each service runs independently, as each one has different scaling requirements, and troubleshooting becomes easier.

 The Temporal Server employs various sharding techniques to ensure internal scalability.
-An instance of the Server is often referred to as a Cluster.

 <!-- TODO <RelatedReadList
 readlist={[